ironhack-labs/lab-css-recipes-clone/README.md

-This will remove the default list style, create a new counter called `listcounter`, and style the list markers to use parentheses and the current value of the `listcounter` counter.
+This will remove the default list style, create a new counter called `listcounter` and style the list markers to use parentheses and the current value of the `listcounter` counter.